top of page

 MLS has officially published the General Allocation Money amounts available to each club for 2026.

-Every club receives a base annual allotment of $3.28 million in GAM, with opportunities to earn additional GAM through trades, competitive outcomes, and other mechanisms.
+Every club receives a base annual allotment of $3.28 million in GAM, with totals rising through additional league mechanisms and trades.

 Atlanta United’s published available 2026 GAM total is: